 Calcium is a critical cation involved in cellular transport, membrane function, and bone metabolism.
 Hypercalcaemia, or calcium in systemic excess, is harmful to the function of excitable membranes leading to skeletal muscle and gastrointestinal smooth muscle fatigue.
 Effects on cardiac muscle include a shortened QT interval and increased risk of cardiac arrest at very high calcium levels.
 Neurological sequelae include depression, irritability, and, with high enough levels, coma.
-Hypercalcaemia quickly exceeds renal capacity for calcium re-absorption, and calcium spills into urine, complexing with phosphate, leading to nephrolithiasis.
-High calcium may lead to precipitation in soft tissues such as the kidney where renal function may be severely damaged.
+Hypercalcaemia quickly exceeds renal capacity for calcium reabsorption, and calcium spills into urine, complexing with phosphate, leading to nephrolithiasis.
+Precipitation of calcium salts within the kidney can lead to severe renal damage.
 Hypercalcaemia also causes dehydration by inducing renal resistance to vasopressin, leading to nephrogenic diabetes insipidus.
 Dehydration, in turn, leads to further increase in serum calcium concentration.